shoaib6174/No-Code-ML/Blog1.md

 2.2 Unsupervised Learning

-The model in this algorithm will learn from patterns.

-This type of method will enable the model to detect data patterns on its own.
+For type of algorithm, the model will find patterns from input data and cluster them without labels.

+Examples of common applications of this algorithm are A film classification program, a program that can be grouped by the height and weight of the students in the school.

+This's an example to make you more understand.

 If you have data on student grades and hours of study, you can enter it into the model, which will work, and then turn it into a graph, 	with the x-axis and y-axis representing hours of study and grades, respectively.
 Each student's data will be plotted into the graph, and you will notice that there are clusters of data, which we can interpret.
-First, students with a high study hour tend to earn a good mark, whereas those with a 	lesser study hour tend to get a poorer grade.
+First, students with high study hours tend to earn good marks, whereas those with lesser study hours tend to get poorer grades.

 Learn more: https://towardsdatascience.com/unsupervised-learning-and-data-clustering-eeecb78b422a